2020 Summer Olympics closing ceremony: All Tokyoites

 This segment was to show a day at the park in Tokyo while also showcasing Japanese popular music.
 The organisers also stated the segment was for the athletes: "Despite having come to Tokyo, the athletes have not had the opportunity to see or experience Tokyo for themselves."
 The musical portion featured performances by Tokyo Ska Paradise Orchestra, milet, DJ Matsunaga, and the Tokyo Katakura High School Senior Brass Band (the latter performed remotely via pre-recorded material) performing a medley featuring LiSA's Gurenge, Kyu Sakamoto's Sukiyaki, Ludwig van Beethoven's Ode to Joy from Symphony No. 9 and Édith Piaf's Hymne à l'amour as the first reference to Paris, as the host city of the next Games in 2024.
 This also was the first appearance of Ode to Joy at an Olympic Ceremony since the Sydney 2000 opening ceremony.

 Our Gratitude

-Marathon Victory Ceremonies
+Marathon victory ceremonies

 The Greek national anthem, Hymn to Liberty, was played before the marathon victory ceremonies to link the Ancient Olympics to the Modern Olympics.
 President of the IOC Thomas Bach (for Women's marathon), Vice-President of the IOC Anita DeFrantz (for Men's marathon) and World Athletics President Lord Sebastian Coe presented the medals to: